Access to money

 In the past few years it has become more complicated to open a bank account in the UK, owing to the tight laws designed to prevent money laundering or terrorist activity.

-You will only be able to open a bank account close to where you live or work.
-Most banks require proof of identity and proof of your UK address (often two different proofs of address), and for certain accounts you may also need proof of income.
+You will need to apply for a bank account in your chosen bank branch, and you the bank will require proof of identity and proof of your UK address (often two different proofs of address), and for certain account types you may also need proof of income.

-The best option for this is your passport, although some banks may also accept an ID card or driving license, provided it is valid and not expired.
+The best option for proof of identity is your passport, although some banks may also accept an ID card or driving license, provided it is valid and not expired.

 Examples of proof of address: